revature-curriculum/primers-foundations/08-BinaryTree/01-Binary-Tree-Intro-&-Labs.md

 There are various common types of Binary Trees.

 The Full Binary Tree is a Binary Tree where each node has either 2 child nodes or no child nodes

 ![Full Tree](Images/TreeDiagrams.png)

 A Complete Binary tree is similar to a full Binary Tree, but every level of the tree must be filled, and every node must lean left.

 ![Complete Tree](Images/FullTree.png)

 A complete Binary Tree is when all the levels are filled, and all nodes are as left as possible.
-The last node may not have a right node. (*Complete Trees are not necessarily full Trees*)
+The last node may not have the right node. (*Complete Trees are not necessarily full Trees*)

 ![Complete-Full Tree](Images/CompleteFullTree.png)

-A Perfect Tree is a Binary Tree with all internal nodes have 2 child nodes, and all leaf nodes are at the same level.
+A Perfect Tree is a Binary Tree with all internal nodes having 2 child nodes, and all leaf nodes are at the same level.

 A Balanced Tree is a tree in which the height of a left and right subtree cannot differ more than one node.

 Unbalanced trees are simply the opposite; They are trees in which the left and right subtrees differ by more than one node

 This example of a Full Tree is also a balanced tree.

 ![Full-Balanced Tree](Images/TreeDiagrams.png)

 A Pathological Tree is a tree where every Node only has 1 Child node.

 ![Pathological Tree](Images/PathologicalTree.png)

 A Skewed Pathological Tree is when every node has only 1 child node always either on the left or right.

 ![Skewed Tree](Images/SkewedPathologicalTree.png)

-## Orginization of a Tree
+## Organization of a Tree

 The organization of a Binary Tree does not follow most of the examples above.
 Usually, they follow this: